Additional Resources

 City of Kalamazoo Water Resoruces - Protect Your Water

-Because we are a field office, please call BEFORE you visit so that someone can assist you.
+Because we are a field office, please call before you visit to confirm someone will be in to assist you.

 Get Social.